PayThePizzo/Data-Structures-and-Algorithms/Theory/2 - Tree/5 - BST.md

 # Binary Search Tree
-It is a tree that satisfies the following search property:
+It is a tree that satisfies the following **search property**:
 Let **x** be a node in a BST
 * If *y* is a node in the **LEFT-subtree** of x, then `y.key <= x.key`
 * If *y* is a node in the **RIGHT-subtree** of x, then `y.key >= x.key`

+> The search property allows us to list in a non-decreasing way the keys in a binary search tree when we perform a symmetric visit of the tree

 ```math
 \forall x \in N =